Nerida Lennon

 My name is pronounced NEHR-uh-duh.

-In Greek mythology, 'Nereids' were sea spirits.
-It's also an Australian Aboriginal name meaning 'waterlily.'
+Nerida is an Australian Aboriginal name meaning 'waterlily.'
 However, I'm actually named after an Aussie model my Mum admired in the 80’s, and fate led me to a career as a fashion model.

 Meditation served as a lifeline, leading me back to inner stillness beyond the conceptual 'me', offering freedom from the prison of the mind, alleviating much of my suffering.

+My practice also held me through waves of grief when my Dad passed away unexpectedly and my Mum was diagnosed with Parkinson’s.
 All of these experiences have been pivotal in leading me towards a path and vocation in healing.
 My intention is to share insights, teachings, and meditative practices from my healing journey, hoping they'll benefit yours.

 As Thich Nhat Hanh says: “No mud, no lotus.”